G-Node/nix/docs/faq.md

 support reading data with the positions provided by the *Tags* in these cases we rely on scalability of the units.

-If you feel this is unjustified, feel free to improve our uni-handling system.
+If you feel this is unjustified, feel free to improve our unit-handling system.

 ## Q: Can I use unicode?